Genetic Insights into Cochlear Implant Outcomes

 concept of site-of-lesion Figure 1.
 Pre- and post-synaptic components of the cochlea.
 The transverse section through the middle turn of the cochlea shows the pre-synaptic components of the cochlea in blue, including the stria vascularis and organ of Corti, and the post-synaptic parts in red, including the spiral ganglion neurons that eventually form the cochlear nerve.
 Figure created in BioRender.
 Fehrmann, M. (2025) https://BioRender.com/e54j431.

-We found that most genotyped CI recipients performed very well.
+• Most genotyped CI recipients performed very well.
 The median phoneme score at 65 dB SPL in quiet was 90%, with many individuals reaching scores above 95%.
-As expected, those who received their implant before age 6 performed better and with less variability.

-However, cochlear site-of-lesion—whether pre-synaptic, post-synaptic, or mitochondrial—did not explain outcome variability.
-When we modeled CI outcomes using cochlear site-of-lesion as a factor, the model explained virtually none of the variance (R² = 0.000, p = 0.938).
+• Cochlear site-of-lesion did not explain variability.
+Models with site-of-lesion (pre-synaptic, post-synaptic, mitochondrial) as a factor explained virtually none of the variance in CI outcomes (R² = 0.000, p = 0.938).

 CI Outcomes per Gene